gagolews/genieclust/README.md

 Genie's appealing simplicity goes hand in hand with its usability;
-it often outperforms other clustering approaches such as K-means, BIRCH, average, Ward and complete linkage on [benchmark data](https://github.com/gagolews/clustering_benchmarks_v1).
+it often outperforms other clustering approaches such as K-means, BIRCH, average, Ward, and complete linkage on [benchmark data](https://github.com/gagolews/clustering_benchmarks_v1).

 Genie is also pretty fast — determining the whole cluster hierarchy